kgeorgieva/cilib.github.com/_posts/2012-04-23-niching-makeover-part-1.md

 ### Going Functional

 A functional approach has been taken with regards to the refactor.
-This means that instead of objects being changed in place (e.g. `particle.setCandidateSolution()`) functions are used to create new objects with the changes in place.
-Currently, CIlib is not completely set up for this so to emulate it first clone the object then make the changes to the cloned object.
+This means that instead of objects being changed in place (e.g. `particle.setCandidateSolution(newSolution)`) functions are used to create new objects with the changes in place.
+Currently CIlib is not completely set up for this so to emulate it first clone the object then make the changes to the cloned object.